We use 50% of the plastic only once! I put together this list of products to help you reduce plastic waste while traveling.

 Recommended by Ann Marie from Eco Conscious Traveller

 If you’re looking for ways to reduce your plastic usage while travelling and be a more responsible tourist, then one of the easiest changes to make is to bring a reusable water bottle.

-Especially if you’re travelling in Europe, North America, Oceania, or in other developed countries, relying on bottled water is not only incredibly wasteful, it is also unnecessary as tap water is generally safe to drink.
+Especially if you’re traveling in Europe, North America, Oceania, or in other developed countries, relying on bottled water is not only incredibly wasteful, it is also unnecessary as tap water is generally safe to drink.